 If you are still receiving Housing Benefit we will take a weekly deduction out of your entitlement to pay back the overpayment.
 If we make payments direct to your landlord, we'll take your overpayment deduction out of the payment before we send it to them.
 You'll then be responsible for paying the resulting shortfall to your landlord.

 If you're no longer on benefit, we'll send you an invoice for the full Housing Benefit overpayment.
 You can arrange to pay by instalments.
-Please contact us to set up a payment plan.
-Once you're on a payment plan, you can set this up to be paid by Direct Debit.

-To pay an invoice for overpaid Housing Benefit you'll need:
+To pay by instalments you'll need:

 - your invoice number

-- your credit or debit card details
+- credit or debit card details

 Other ways to pay